GPS Investors Have Opportunity to Lead The Gap, Inc. Securities Fraud Lawsuit

 LOS ANGELES, Jan.
-6, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against The Gap, Inc. ("Gap" or the "Company") (NYSE: GPS).
+11, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against The Gap, Inc. ("Gap" or the "Company") (NYSE: GPS).

 Class Period: November 24, 2021 – July 11, 2022